MiroHibler/meteor-preloader/README.md

 _Preloader_ is to Meteor what **yepnope.js** [was](https://github.com/SlexAxton/yepnope.js#deprecation-notice) to pre-Meteor era.

-## NEW VERSION - v1.2
+## NEW VERSION - v1.2.1

- * Extended to server side (only to prevent errors if ran on server)
- * Some new methods added - library/event handlers
+ * Logging in console may now be controlled by the flag

 ## Dependencies